top of page

 VICTORY GARDENS 2023

 A fantastic initiative that allows the Ukrainians to grow vegetables over the coming months to feed themselves.
 We provide them with vegetable seeds and tools, local communities come together to plant the seeds and harvest their vegetables.
-It is really simple and it works.
+Thousands of vegetables are harvested - it is a really simple project, and it works.

-These poor people have been indoors for months living in extreme conditions and relying on aid.
+These displaced people have been indoors for months living in extreme conditions and relying on aid.
 This project gives them the opportunity to give something back.
 The land used for planting is given by local mayors and many Ukrainians have their own gardens.
-Before the war it was the bread basket of Europe!
+Before the war it was the breadbasket of Europe!

 25th February 2023